potarf/High-Energy-Lingo/README.md

 ##### A
 * ACK - Acknowledge
+* ACORN - A Collider Of Radius Neptune
 * ADC - Analog to Digital Converter
 * ALICE - A Large Ion Collider Experiment
 * AMC - Advanced Mezzanine Card